sysbiolab/RGraphSpace/docs/articles/graphspace-accessors.md

 ## General accessors

-All `GraphSpace` accessors start with a `gs_*` prefix to avoid overlapping with other namespaces, especially other graph packages that are often used alongside.
+All `GraphSpace` accessors start with a `gs_*` prefix to avoid naming conflicts with functions from other packages, particularly graph-analysis packages that are commonly used alongside.
 Here we reproduce the general usage for these accessors, already documented individually in the function help pages.

 ``` r